 - Reduce sugars in your diet.

-- Get some direct sunlight where possible, I try to get at least 30 mins of direct sunlight on me.
+- Get some direct sunlight where possible, I try to get at least 30 mins.

 - If Christian praying & meditating, non-Christian meditating.

 - Keep a log of your anxiety times or events that seem to trigger it.